BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Expanded Legendary Pools/README.md

 TODO
 ====

-* Options to buff legendary drop rate
+* Normalize and buff leg/reward relics
 * Options to buff E-tech drop rate
 * Probably need to add in alignment COMs?
 * Figure out the correct weight for the relic reward pool